 This is a modern picture of the Steakhouse.
 It was much smaller in 1998.

 The real money was made through organized crime.
 In fact, you could not even be in business in Odessa without either being Mafia or paying off Mafia.
 My favorite restaurant in Odessa was called the Steakhouse.
 It was owned by a Jewish fellow.
 His steaks were delicious and eating out was about a fifth of the cost of say, Ruth’s Chris Steak House.
 So we would eat there several times a week.
 It was only about 200 hundred meters from our flat.

 Anyway… the owner of the restaurant told the local Mafia to go take a hike—he wasn’t buying their insurance!
 When we returned to Odessa, after being gone for several weeks in the winter, half of my favorite restaurant was gone!
 Blown up!
 After that, he started paying.
-The Steakhouse is still their today, and I enjoyed a great steak with our longtime friends Tatyana and Valentine, who oversee the MJBI and lead a Messianic congregation in Odessa in 2010.
+The Steakhouse is still there today (*when I last visited), and I enjoyed a great steak with our longtime friends Tatyana and Valentin, who oversee the MJBI and lead a Messianic congregation in Odessa in 2010.

 The mob boss is yelling at me that water is leaking from my flat into his store.
 I told him in broken Russian it wasn’t me and he was free to check.
 I pointed to my bathroom, which interestingly was connected to the kitchen, and opened the door to show him that there was no water leaking from my apartment.